Emily Sadka: Graduate study at Australian National University

 Sadka was awarded a research scholarship at the National Australian University in 1954.
-She had been recruited by Jim Davidson, Professor of Pacific History at the Research School of Pacific (and Asian) Studies as one of the Australian National University's first doctoral candidates.
-Her thesis was later revised and published as "The Protected Malay States 1874-1875."
-While living in the ANU's University House, she became a kind of 'moral muse' and confident for fellow-student and future Australian Prime Minister Bob Hawke.
+She had been recruited by Jim Davidson, Professor of Pacific History at the Research School of Pacific (and Asian) Studies, as one of the Australian National University's first doctoral candidates.
+Her thesis was later revised and published as "The Protected Malay States 1874–1875".
+While living in the ANU's University House, she became a kind of "moral muse" and confident for fellow-student and future Australian Prime Minister Bob Hawke.
 The degree was awarded in 1960.

-Victoria University (N.Z.)
+Victoria University (NZ)

 Sadka began her teaching of Southeast Asian History in New Zealand as Assistant Lecturer at the Victoria University of Wellington.
 Sadka's undergraduate class in Southeast Asian history was considered innovative for 1958 New Zealand.
 Historian Anthony Reid, who had not previously studied history at school, became interested while at the University.
-He thereafter obtained a B.A. and M.A. in Wellington and PhD in History at Cambridge (1965)and would eventually succeed Sadka at ANU.
+He thereafter obtained a BA degree and an MA degree in Wellington, and a PhD degree in history at Cambridge (1965), and would eventually succeed Sadka at ANU.

 Return to Australian National University

-Jim Davidson brought Emily Sadka back to his Department of Pacific History, Research School of Pacific (and Asian) Studies, Australian National University in 1960 as a Research Fellow, promoted in 1962 to a tenured Fellowship after the resignation of John Bastin.
-In the 1960s she supervised a number of dissertations on Malaysian history.
+Jim Davidson brought Sadka back to his Department of Pacific History, Research School of Pacific (and Asian) Studies, Australian National University in 1960 as a Research Fellow, promoted in 1962 to a tenured Fellowship after the resignation of John Bastin.
+In the 1960s, she supervised a number of dissertations on Malaysian history.

 Early death

-Emily Sadka died on 19 July 1968 in Perth, Western Australia, the same year her revised thesis in book form, "The Protected Malay States, 1874-1895," was published.
+Sadka died on 19 July 1968 in Perth, Western Australia, the same year her revised thesis in book form, "The Protected Malay States, 1874–1895", was published.

 Three boxes of her handwritten drafts and extracts from various journals are kept at the National Library of Australia, and at the Australian National University's Library.